📌A single person spends around $579 per month with rent, or $383 for everyday expenses alone.

 What is the average rent for an apartment in Antananarivo?

-In Antananarivo's center, a one-bedroom apartment runs about $390 per month.
-Move further out and that drops to around $78.3.
+A central one-bedroom apartment in Antananarivo runs about $387 per month.
+Move further out and that drops to around $78.8.
 Location makes a big difference here – and furnished places or short-term rentals will cost more on top of these figures.

 How much does eating cost in Antananarivo?